doug-stormtree/rush-webmap-docker/README.md

 # Up dev
 docker compose -f docker-compose.dev.yml up
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Some useful commands are as follows:
+That's it, you're all set up!
+Below are some useful commands to help you get started.
 ```bash
 # See container logs.
 You can add "db" or "next-app" after "logs" to zero-in
 # on either container's individual logs.